-Where appropriate, plans will be developed to consider new services which meet the aims and objectives of the Charity.
+In the fiscal year 2021-2022, a new long term plan will be developed to consider new services which meet the aims and objectives of the Charity and to set a new strategic direction.

 The Charity will continue to adapt and improve residential properties at Warford and in the community to respond to changing needs and demands.
-The Charity will continue to monitor any required development of new community properties when and where necessary, however recent experience has shown no current demand for this, resulting in the sale of the Chester Road, Winsford property post balance sheet date.
+The Charity will continue to monitor any required development of new community properties when and where necessary, however recent experience has shown no current demand for this, resulting in the sale of the Chester Road, Winsford property.
 There will continue to be investments in IT systems to promote effective and efficient operations in key areas, particularly care management, facilities will be developed supported by fundraising and grants to promote development of learning and skills for service users and provide facilities which differentiate David Lewis from local authority run provision.

-The programme of significant renewals investment at the Warford site in bathrooms, kitchens and infrastructure will be maintained to ensure that our facilities continue to be recognised as high quality and are well matched to the needs of our service users.
+The programme of significant renewals investment at the Warford site in bathrooms, kitchens and infrastructure will be restarted to ensure that our facilities continue to be recognised as high quality and are well matched to the needs of our service users.